mlverse/distributed/README.md

 ### Local

-When using R, we will also make sure the workers are prooperly configured by training a local model first and installing all the required R packages:
+When using R, we will also make sure the workers are properly configured by training a local model first and installing all the required R packages:

 ```r
 install.packages("tensorflow")